Rohan04012000/Bank_details/README.md

     "branch":"kanjur",<br/>
 }<br>

-# Time taken to complete this project was aprrox.
-1-2 hours.

 # Detailed steps for deploying this project on an online service such as Render.com:
 ## 1. Create a requirements.txt file: